Even Function in Excel

 if_false: EVEN(B3)

-However, this EVEN Formula will not work with negative numbers.
-Suppose you have some negative numbers in cells B8:B10.
+However, this EVEN formula will not work with negative numbers.
+For example, suppose we have some negative numbers in cells B8:B10.

-For negative number (in B8), the following EVEN Formula may be used:
+For a negative number (in B8), we may use the following EVEN formula:

 =IF(ABS(EVEN(B8) – B8) > 1, IF(B8<0, EVEN(B8) +2, EVEN(B8) -2), EVEN(B8))

-This will work for both negative and positive numbers.
-The main logic behind the EVEN Formula is:
+It will work for both negative and positive numbers.
+The main logic behind the EVEN formula is:

 If EVEN(B8) is not the nearest even number of B8, then EVEN(B8) ± 2 will be the nearest even number.